Mitchell-kw-Lee/traccar-client-android/README.md

 ## Overview

+Free open source GPS Tracking application.

-Traccar Client is an Android GPS tracking application which forked from lazy original(Based on 5.16).
+This Traccar Client is an Android GPS tracking application which forked from lazy original(Based on 5.16).

 It can be worked with any of your HTTP/HTTP based own WAS or Web Server(All data being sent as GET method).